Kevin Tighe: Emergency! (1970s)

 While on Emergency!, Tighe appeared as Roy DeSoto in episodes of two other shows created by Robert A. Cinader, Sierra which had its backdoor pilot as an Emergency! episode, and Adam-12 (the episode "Lost and Found").
 Tighe voiced Roy DeSoto on the animated spin-off Emergency +4 and narrated an episode about the work of paramedics in LA County with Mantooth on NBC's Go!

 During the series' run and after it was cancelled, Tighe became and remained friends with Mantooth as well as co-stars Julie London and Bobby Troup.
 Tighe served as a best man at Mantooth's second wedding in 2002.
-Through his friendship with Troup and London, who were married to each other as well as recording artists prior to being cast on the show, Tighe had the opportunity to meet well known jazz musicians and artists.
+Through his friendship with Troup and London, who were married to each other as well as being recording artists prior to being cast on the show, Tighe had the opportunity to meet well known jazz musicians and artists.

 Both Tighe and Mantooth appear in the video presentation The Pioneers of Paramedicine Story, a project done in conjunction with the Los Angeles County Fire Museum.
 Originally filmed in 2001 with additional scenes filmed in 2013, the video is a documentation of the history of pre-hospital medicine.

 Tighe was an honorary committee member on Project 51 and its efforts to honor Emergency!s legacy.
 Tighe conducted interviews and compiled a brief history of American EMS for the project.
 Roy DeSoto's uniform, along with some of the medical equipment used on the show was inducted into the Smithsonian Institution's National Museum of American History in the Public Services division in May 2000.

 Along with Mantooth, Tighe was presented in 2012 with a traditional white leather firefighter helmet by the Los Angeles County Fire Department as Honorary Fire Chief.
 The honor was bestowed for contributions to the fire service and emergency medicine through educating and inspiring others to work in firefighting and EMS.